MISP/misp-book/automation/README.md

 <dl>
 <dt>Context</dt>
-<dd>Set whether you are interested in the type or category statistics of your instnace.
+<dd>Set whether you are interested in the type or category statistics of your instance.
 This parameter can be either set to "type" or "category", with type being the default setting if the parameter is not set.</dd>
 <dt>Percentage</dt>
 <dd>An optional field, if set, it will return the results in percentages instead of the count.</dd>
 </dl>